rudi97277/test/README.md

 4. copy paste the `.env.example` file and rename it to `.env`
 5. run `php artisan key:generate` in your command line terminal
 6. run `php artisan migrate` to run database migration, type `yes` if database doesn't exists
-7. run `php artisan serve` in your command line terminal to run the server
+7. run `php artisan serve --port=3500` in your command line terminal to run the server (using port 3500 for postman collection)